-Payment & Insurance Information
+Fees, Payment & Insurance

-Georgia State Health Insurance
+Georgia State University Health Insurance

-- Undergraduate and Graduate International Students holding “F” or “J” visa status
+- Undergraduate and graduate international Students holding “F” or “J” visa status

-- Graduate Students receiving Full-time tuition waivers
+- Graduate students receiving full-time tuition waivers

-- Graduate Students receiving fellowships that fully fund their tuition
+- Graduate students receiving fellowships that fully fund their tuition

 Additionally, a voluntary plan is available for those students not covered under the mandatory plan who are enrolled in at least 6 credit hours.

-Georgia State University Health Clinic cannot accept the responsibility for submitting or collecting your insurance claim or for negotiating a settlement on a disputed claim.
+Georgia State University Student Health Clinic cannot accept the responsibility for submitting or collecting your insurance claim or for negotiating a settlement on a disputed claim.